jonbind/closingthegap/README.md

 # Part 3: Complexation of siRNA with PEI
 This section contains simulation data for the titration of a 1.5 kDa branched polyethylenimine (bPEI) molecule with a single siRNA molecule.
 Within this directory, you'll find six subfolders corresponding to different N/P (Nitrogen/Phosphate) ratios: 1, 2, and 5.
 These simulations explore how bPEI interacts with siRNA and investigate the effects of varying N/P ratios on their interaction.

+**If you have specific questions regarding the replication of these simulations feel free to ask: jonas.binder@cup.uni-muenchen.de or benjamin.winkeljann@cup.uni-muenchen.de**